Exikle/Artemis-Cluster/README.md

     **STATUS**: Complete

+3. Setup Ingress so dcunhahome.com -> Cluster

+    **STATUS**: In-Progress

-3. Migrate dockers from PRD001L and mount PRD001L as nfs, use new ceph storage as location for dockers
+4. Migrate dockers from PRD001L and mount PRD001L as nfs, use new ceph storage as location for dockers
     - plex
     - heimdall
     - radarr